HMS Conqueror (S48): Decommissioning

-Conqueror was decommissioned in 1990 and the periscopes, captain's cabin and main control panel from the submarine's control room are on display in the Royal Navy Submarine Museum in Gosport.
-As of 2019, Conqueror is one of 20 nuclear submarines still held in storage by the Ministry of Defence, awaiting final disposal.
+Conqueror was decommissioned in 1990 and the periscopes, captain's cabin and main control panel from the submarine's control room, and the Jolly Roger flag flown, are on display in the Royal Navy Submarine Museum in Gosport.
+As of 2019, Conqueror is one of over 20 nuclear submarines still held in storage by the Ministry of Defence, awaiting final disposal.